 Why?
 Because there’s a bunch of negative stories on there most of the time.

 You hear about all types of horrible things that happen to people everyday.
 And out of all of that horribleness, you get maybe one feel good story for 30 seconds and that’s it.

 The same can be true of social media.
 You get on Facebook and all you might see are a bunch of people complaining, and then that influences you to complain about something.

-I know when I watch less of the negative stories, I’m more able to be positive about life, and maybe you’ll be able to as well.
+I know when I stop watching the news so much I’m more able to be positive about life.
+Maybe you’ll be able to as well.

 9. Make yourself feel good

 Most of the time we can’t be positive because we’re allowing ourselves to feel bad most of the time.

 Feeling tired because we’re not getting enough sleep, not eating enough, or just not giving ourselves a good laugh in the day.

 I do what I can to make myself feel good as much as I can throughout my day.
 Whether it’s eating, taking breaks between my work, or just having fun.

 It reduces my stress about life, reduces my negativity, and allows me to be more optimistic.